Allerwill/WD2-pro/README.md

 # WD2-pro
  Production Site

  Release: Nov, 24th, 2019

- This product is license to Allerwill Le
+ This product is license to LEQ Legends

  This is the final version was published for Our team Project Also, it completely is able to trademark.